Clinical Negligence: A Practitioner’s Handbook – Second Edition Out Today - Dec 2025

 - Advising in ongoing claims against schools for breach of students’ data and misuse of their private information.

 Paula has assisted and worked on a wide range of clinical negligence matters for both claimants and defendants.
 She has prepared pleadings and drafted Advices on liability, quantum and costs, including in catastrophic birth injury and brain damage cases.
-She has co-authored the chapters on Limitation and Alternative Dispute Resolution in the forthcoming edition of ‘Clinical Negligence: A Practitioner’s Handbook’.
+She contributed to the chapters on Limitation and Alternative Dispute Resolution in ‘Clinical Negligence: A Practitioner’s Handbook’ (2nd ed.).

 Paula gained experience of employment law by acting as a trade union representative.
 In her previous political role, she was involved in a successful challenge to an NHS Trust’s policy of denying IVF treatment to single women on the basis of discriminatory views about single mothers.